Harsh-a-Vardhan/JusPay-Cube-3D/README.md

 Final Solution: Replace the cube file with the cube-solution file to add the functions.

-(Download the entire folder and open this index file in the dist folder to see the cube working)
+(Download the entire folder and open the index file in the dist folder to see the cube working in the solution branch)

 This is the project I did as part of my coding interview at Juspay.
 I created and modified functions to rotate a cube in 3d space using Purescript